Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - Step 3 on a [free spin] should be a back drop so that backwards your body movement causes the follower to rotate counter-clockwise.

+From Jennifer:

+- While leading a [left-side inside chain turn], a [right-side outside chain turn], a [sugar tuck pirouette], or any turn in general, you must use as few fingers as possible to lead follower throughout the rotation.
+You can use two fingers in chain turns, but you must use one finger for pirouettes.
+As Jennifer's instructor told her, this is the only time when a follower will be extremely happy to receive the middle finger.

 ## General West Coast Swing knowledge

 - There are 6 pattern types: